AbhinavKaintura/WealthWise/README.md

-# CentrixSupport - Mental Health Support Chatbot

-CentrixSupport is an AI-powered chatbot designed to provide mental health support and resources to individuals experiencing stress or anxiety.
-The chatbot offers empathetic responses, coping mechanisms, and links to professional help, assisting users who may need further guidance.
+# WealthWise - Spreading financial literacy and economics

+WealthWise is an AI chatbot designed to generate innovative solutions for financial literacy and economic education in communities.
+It's goal is to help users develop creative, practical, and impactful projects that spread financial awareness.

 ## Problem Statement

-The chatbot is built to fulfill the following objectives:
-- **Provide empathetic responses** to help users feel understood and supported.
-- **Guide users with coping mechanisms** to manage stress and anxiety.
-- **Link users to professional help** for additional assistance, ensuring timely and accurate support.
+Create an innovative project, product, business, or idea that would help spread awareness about financial literacy and economics in the community.

 ## Project Overview